pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 #### Chapter 4
 * “It’s amazing to me how handoffs between Development and IT Operations always get screwed up.” pg 49
-* *PZ's Ah Ha moment:* IT is critical to/ involved in many projects pg 49
+* IT is critical to/ involved in many projects pg 49
-   * Duh!
 * Development environment and production.
 Case for VMs/ containerization pg 52
 * Deadlines driving decisions pg 54
    * symptom of poor scoping and poor risk management